-Matching pixel pitch to viewing distance delivers an optimal viewing experience and ensures that business partners and end users are getting the most value from their capital investments.
-Getting pitch and distance wrong can result in a subpar viewing experience or spending more money than necessary to produce the desired results.
+Matching pixel pitch to viewing distance helps ensure an optimal experience and that end users and business partners are getting the most value from their fine pixel pitch LED display.
+Inappropriate pitch and distance result in a subpar viewing experience and a potential further outlay of cash to achieve the desired result.

-Pixel pitch as a technical measure is the distance in millimeters from the center of an LED cluster, or package, to the center of the next LED packages above, below and beside it.
-These LED packages are mounted on circuit boards and backplates, which are known as modules.
-Those modules are tiled together to makes LED cabinets — consolidated electronics units that are seamlessly tiled and stacked to form indoor or outdoor LED video walls.
+Put simply, pixel pitch is the distance (in millimeters) from the center of an LED cluster to the center of the next LED cluster alongside, above and below it.
+These LED clusters are mounted on circuit boards and backplates in an arrangement called “modules.”
+These modules are then placed together to create LED cabinets — consolidated electronics units seamlessly tiled and stacked to form video walls.

-Manufacturing costs are directly tied to the amount of miniaturized electronics packed into every square inch of a display and to the amount of time it takes for lightning-fast robotics machines to pick, place and wire thousands or millions of these lights on an assembly line.
-That’s why two LED cabinets from the same manufacturer with the same dimensions and core attributes can have significantly different price points.
+The cost of these video walls directly relates to the number of miniaturized electronics per square inch of the display, as well as the time it takes for the robotic manufacturing equipment on the assembly line to pick, place and wire literally millions of these lights.
+Pixel pitch definition is why two LED cabinets from the same brand, with the same dimensions and core attributes, can have very different prices.

 Audience dynamics